anaef/nginx-lws/doc/Library.md

 ## status

 Represents a table of common HTTP status codes with strings as keys and integers as values.
-Indexing this table is strict and generates a Lua error if a key is not found.
+Indexing this table is strict and generates a Lua error if a key is not present.

 | Key | Value |
 | --- | --- |